The BEST Bread Machine Cinnamon-Raisin Bread with a Secret Ingredient

 • YEAST: I don’t buy anything but instant or bread machine yeast.
 If all you have is active dry yeast, see the notes in the recipe for more information.

-RAISINS: Leave them out if you’re not a raisin lover, or get creative with substitutions.
+RAISINS: If you’re not a raisin lover, leave them out or get creative with substitutions.
 Try other dried fruits such as currants, cranberries, cherries, or chopped dates.
 (See the FAQ below for suggestions on adding fruit and nuts to your bread dough.)

 • Walnuts and pecans are additional options.
-I recommend you toast nuts in the microwave before adding them to your bread for maximum flavor.
+For maximum flavor, I recommend you toast nuts in the microwave before adding them to your bread.

 A Word About the Filling